tschuelia/Pandora/docs/index.rst

 Publication
 -----------
-The paper explaining the details of Pandora is soon available as preprint on bioRxiv.
-Stay tuned!
+The paper explaining the details of Pandora is available as peer-reviewed open-access publication:

+Haag, J., Jordan A. I. & Stamatakis, A. (2025). **Pandora: A Tool to Estimate Dimensionality Reduction Stability of Genotype Data.** *Bioinformatics Advances*, 5(1). [https://doi.org/10.1093/bioadv/vbaf040](https://doi.org/10.1093/bioadv/vbaf040)